SonjaJanssen/Project_Exploratory-Data-Analysis--Week-1--Project-1--JHU-/README.md

 # Exploratory Data Analysis- Week 1- Course Project 1 (JHU)
  R.programming Course 1 Exploratory Data Analysis wk1

+#Instructions:

 # This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
-# In particular, we will be using the “Individual household electric power consumption Data Set” which I have made available on the course web site:
+In particular, we will be using the “Individual household electric power consumption Data Set” which I have been made available on the course web site:

 - Dataset: Electric power consumption [20Mb]  UC Irvine Machine Learning Repository